 On this date in 1933 the Pittsburgh Pirates signed pitcher Waite Hoyt, two months after he was released by the New York Giants.
-He was 33 at the time and had a career record of 195-141 3.71 in 15 seasons, ten of them with the Yankees.
+He was 33 at the time and had a career record of 195-141, 3.71 in 15 seasons, ten of them with the Yankees.
 Hoyt would go on to pitch four full seasons with the Pirates, posting an ERA under 3.00 in three of them.
-His best season was 1934 when he went 15-6 2.93 in 40 games, 17 as a starter.
+His best season was 1934 when he went 15-6, 2.93 in 40 games, 17 as a starter.
 In 190.2 innings that year he struck out a career high 105 batters.
 In 1937 he had a 1-2 4.50 record in 11 games before Pittsburgh sold him to the Brooklyn Dodgers on June 21st.
-Waite had a 35-31 3.08 record in 156 games for the Pirates and overall in his career he was 237-182 3.59 in 21 seasons.
+Hoyt had a 35-31, 3.08 record in 156 games for the Pirates and overall in his career he was 237-182, 3.59 in 21 seasons.
 He was elected to the Hall of Fame in 1969 by the Veterans Committee despite never receiving more than 19.2% of the votes from the writers.
-His career record was helped greatly by pitching most of it with the Ruth/Gehrig era Yankees where he went 157-98 as opposed to the 80-84 he went when pitching for other teams.
+Hoyt’s career record was helped greatly by pitching most of it with the Ruth/Gehrig era Yankees, where he went 157-98, as opposed to the 80-84 he went when pitching for other teams.

 Players born on this date include: